RaulBelmonteSouza/RESTful-API-Master-Class/README.md

 # RESTful-API-Master-Class
-A masterclass about RESTful api that a teched at College.
+A masterclass about RESTful api that I teached at College.